Highlights

 Using PUT

 As discussed earlier, PUT requires sending the complete resource we want to update, including all the updated fields.
-Let's say we want to update all the fields of the "todo" resource with an id
+Let's say we want to update all the fields of the "todo" resource with an id of 1.
+This highlights the heavyweight nature of http put vs patch operations.

 On the same Postman request we have used with PATCH, make the following changes: